2014 CONVOCATION CEREMONY

 Convocation is not a certification of graduation, but rather a ceremony that celebrates your academic achievements.
 You must satisfy all of your degree requirements before you officially graduate and receive your diploma.
 You are eligible to participate in both the Commencement and Convocation ceremonies if you have graduated since August 2013 or December 2013 or expect to finish your degree requirements by May 2014.

-The campuswide Commencement ceremony is a large event where multiple colleges come together to celebrate.
 This ceremony will be held on Saturday, May 17, at 9:30 a.m. in Memorial Stadium.
 This ceremony is where your DVM degree is actually conferred by the President of the University.
 This ceremony is a beautiful ceremony with all the pomp and circumstance, as well as beautiful music performed by the University Orchestra and Combined Chorus.
 It is a jubilant yet refined atmosphere that you and your families will enjoy and remember.
 Your attendance is important to the College and the profession that you are joining.

 Please visit commencement.illinois.edu for further information.

 This event is only for the College of Veterinary Medicine and will be held on Friday, May 16 at 4:00 p.m. in the Foellinger Great Hall at the Krannert Center for the Performing Arts.
 In this ceremony you will march into the auditorium, be hooded, and receive congratulations from the Dean of the College of Veterinary Medicine.
 This ceremony lasts about 1½ hours.
 The doors to the Foellinger Great Hall open at 3:00 p.m. and tickets will be taken at that time.